pasansherath/specfem2segy/README.md

 # specfem2segy

-specfem2segy.py is a Python3 code that can be used to SEGY format common shot gathers from ascii format seismograms output into the OUTPUT_FILES folder by SPECFEM2D.
+specfem2segy.py is a Python3 code for generating SEGY format common shot gathers from ascii format seismograms output into the OUTPUT_FILES folder by SPECFEM2D.

 *Channel number and offset are the only SEGY trace headers assgined.
 Byte ordering is big endian.